-Our recent product webinar titled “Lithium Battery Regulations and How They Affect OEM's” had the most response then we have ever had in a webinar we hosted here at Epec.
-With over 300 registrants and 100+ attendees, which topic confirms that these latest lithium battery shipping changes is a real concern amongst some of the industry’s leading Original Equipment Manufacturers (OEM’s).
+We're very proud to report that our recent product webinar, Lithium Battery Regulations and How They Affect OEMs, had the most viewer responses ever for a webinar hosted here at Epec!
+Over 300 registered for the event, confirming that these latest changes to shipping lithium battery are of real concern amongst some of the industry’s leading Original Equipment Manufacturers (OEMs).

 In today's battery and charger market, most companies typically provide either battery pack assemblies or battery chargers, as opposed to providing both.
 In the past, buying a battery from one source and a charger from another worked just fine when using the older NiCd batteries with overnight chargers.
 However, due to new battery chemistries and the increasing need for faster charge times, careful matching of the charger to the battery has become essential.
 Without proper battery and charger matching, aspects such as safety, cycle life, and run-time may be greatly affected.

 When you consider and evaluate the true stresses that lithium batteries encounter, most battery packs are designed to last three to five years if used and stored properly.
 Environmental conditions, not just charge cycling, are the key factors for longevity.
 The worst situation is keeping a fully charged battery at elevated temperatures.
 When not in use, batteries must be stored in a cool place.

 There are several factors to consider when selecting the type of battery cell to use in your battery pack design.
 Looking at the battery requirements and the dimensional space available are important.
 Another factor that comes up is pricing.
 The top tier manufacturer brands can be expensive, but there are also comparable solutions in Asia that will reduce the cost.